Struggling With Food During Festive Seasons

 Social media’s relentless portrayal of extreme thinness as the ideal standard of beauty has been named as one major factor responsible for the increasing prevalence of eating disorders.
 Another major cause of Eating Disorders is the desire for absolute control over an aspect of their lives - especially the individual has little to no control over other things.

-The three common presentations of eating disorders are:
+The common presentations of eating disorders are:

 Ψ Anorexia Nervosa: persistent restriction of energy intake below minimal requirements